 ---|---|---|---|---|---|---|---|---|---|

-Best for Task Management and Collaboration | Best Overall | Best for Spreadsheet fans | |||||||
+Best Overall | Best for Building Automations | Best for Task Management and Collaboration | FEATURED: Best for Spreadsheet Fans | ||||||

 | | | | | | | | | |

-Powerful, feature-rich software suitable for teams of all sizes, with an impressive free tier for individuals, and a great value plans for teams. | Incredibly easy to use, great for small businesses and our top-performing providers on test – and there's a generous free trial period. | A great tool for spreadsheet-natives, which can take your Excel-based task planning to the next level, and there's a free plan, too. | A very capable yet pricey service with a huge number of useful integrations, plus a free tier option to try. | A great user experience all round, with an easy-to-use automation builder and great budget tracking capabilities. | A solid project management solution with an attractive free tier for small teams and a very affordable premium plan. | A fairly-priced, stripped-down option best for small teams who need a central location for basic task management. | A very basic, relatively limited software that's a lot simpler than its competitors. | A great value piece of software that's ideal for tech, software development and engineering teams. | A simple task-list-based project management platform with an acceptable free tier. |
+Incredibly easy to use, great for small businesses and our top-performing providers on test – and there’s a generous free trial period. | A great user experience all round, with an easy-to-use automation builder and great budget tracking capabilities. | Powerful, feature-rich software suitable for teams of all sizes, with an impressive free tier for individuals, and a great value plans for teams. | A great tool for spreadsheet-natives, which can take your Excel-based task planning to the next level. | A simple task-list-based project management platform with an acceptable free tier. | A very capable yet pricey service with a huge number of useful integrations, plus a free tier option to try. | A fairly-priced, stripped-down option best for small teams who need a central location for basic task management. | A great value piece of software that’s ideal for tech, software development and engineering teams. | A solid project management solution with an attractive free tier for small teams and a very affordable premium plan. | A very basic, relatively limited software that’s a lot simpler than its competitors. |

 About Our Project Management Research

 At Tech.co, we conduct extensive research into all the software, services, and products that feature in our reviews and head-to-head.
-We devise bespoke testing criteria to put the best providers on the market through their paces and then utilize them during extensive usability tests.
+We devise custom testing criteria to put the best providers on the market through their paces and then utilize them during extensive usability tests.

-When we tested and assessed the top 14 project management software solutions, we focused on five key areas: Value for Money, Usability, Customer Support, Customer Score, and Features.
-Within the “features” criterion, each project management software application was given a score for collaboration, task management, data visualization, and workflow creation.
+When we tested and assessed the top 14 project management software solutions, we focused on five key areas: Value for Money, Ease of Use, Customer Support, Security, Integrations, and Functionality.

 Although we do have commercial partnerships with some of the providers we write about, insights from our research allow us to maintain editorial independence.
 All of the conclusions we draw in our articles are based solely on our own research – which is the way it'll always stay.

-Verdict: Why Jira Is Better than Trello
+Verdict: Why Trello Is Better than Jira

-In the battle of Jira vs Trello, Jira wins.
-Jira is better for complex projects and will be appreciated by tech and engineering teams who are used to Agile working and using burndown charts, which Jira offers but Trello doesn't.
-All in all, Jira has a better features score of 3.9/5 vs Trello's 3.1/5, including multiple data visualization tools that Trello doesn't offer, such as time-tracking, budget management, and task dependencies.
+That being said, Jira is better for complex projects and will be appreciated by tech and engineering teams who are used to Agile working and using burndown charts, which Jira offers but Trello doesn’t.
+All in all, Jira has a better functionality score of 3.1/5 vs Trello’s 2.6/5, including multiple data visualization tools that Trello doesn’t offer, such as time-tracking, budget management, and task dependencies.

 If you click on, sign up to a service through, or make a purchase through the links on our site, or use our quotes tool to receive custom pricing for your business needs, we may earn a referral fee from the supplier(s) of the technology you’re interested in.
 This helps Tech.co to provide free information and reviews, and carries no additional cost to you.
 Most importantly, it doesn’t affect our editorial impartiality.
 Ratings and rankings on Tech.co cannot be bought.
 Our reviews are based on objective research analysis.
 Rare exceptions to this will be marked clearly as a ‘sponsored' table column, or explained by a full advertising disclosure on the page, in place of this one.
 Click to return to top of page